 In 2007, the WSOC High School was born, welcoming the first class of pioneering freshman to pilot the way.
 A combination of existing buildings and new portable structures became the high school campus, welcoming a new class each year.

 2009 was a big year.
 Our Foundation Studies and Adult Education Program were launched, making us one of only a handful of Pre-K through Grade 12 programs, along with Waldorf Education for adults.
 This is the year we also obtained a long-term 15-year lease from the school district, which paved the way for us to break ground on the campus expansion site (next door to our existing campus) in 2010.
 The new wing of campus was completed in August 2010, constructed with eco-friendly shipping containers, garnering several noteworthy “green” building awards for the school.

 With pride, we graduated the pioneering High School class in 2011.

 In 2013, we joyfully celebrated WSOC’s 25th Birthday!

 In 2014, the best news to date rang through the land.
 We signed a 25-year lease, securing our home on Canyon Drive until at least the year 2039!

-Today, we continue to happily welcome new students throughout the kindergarten, grades, and high school each year.
-We are a thriving school serving over 350 students in pre-kindergarten through high school plus early childhood playgroups.
+We recently celebrated our 30th anniversary as a school, and we continue to happily welcome new students throughout the kindergarten, grades, and high school each year.
+We are a thriving, serving over 350 students in pre-kindergarten through high school, plus several early childhood playgroups.

-We cannot help but to extend our heartfelt gratitude to the persistent, resilient, and dedicated families who started WSOC in 1987.
-Today's students benefit from their legacy daily, as they learn from our talented, inspired, and brilliant faculty.
-We hope to continue on in the positive spirit of their legacy so that all of our grandchildren and even our grandchildren's grandchildren may receive a Waldorf education at the Waldorf School of Orange County.
+We lovingly extend our heartfelt gratitude to the persistent, resilient, and dedicated families who started WSOC in 1987.
+Today’s students benefit from their legacy daily, as they learn from our talented, inspired, and brilliant faculty.
+We hope to continue on in the positive spirit of their legacy so that all of our grandchildren and even our grandchildren’s grandchildren may receive a Waldorf education at the Waldorf School of Orange County.